Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

     POWER <list double>

       The power outputs of the criticality events.
-This is the second pivot variable used to construct the data matrix and does not have to be duplicated per START_TIME.
+This is the second pivot variable used to construct the data matrix so the list is not duplicated per START_TIME.
+Per combination of START_TIME and POWER, there must be a dataset (i.e. no sparse data matrix).

     REAL_TIME <list double>

       The arrays of evaluation times for the radionuclide inventory.
-The times must increase monotonically as a means of separating data sets if TOTAL_POINTS is specified.
-These values serve as the independent variables for the data matrix and have a multiplicity based on START_TIME and POWER.
+These values serve as the independent variables for the data matrix and the arrays have a multiplicity based on START_TIME and POWER.
+If TOTAL_POINTS is specified, the times must increase monotonically as a means of separating arrays.

     INVENTORY <list double>

-      For each radionuclide in the waste form referencing this lookup table, an INVENTORY block provides the mass fractions per given value in the REAL_TIME list.
-The number of INVENTORY blocks must be the same as the number of nuclides in the waste form.
+      For each radionuclide in the waste form using this lookup table, an INVENTORY block provides the mass fractions per given value in the REAL_TIME list.
+The INVENTORY blocks must follow the order and total number of :ref:`SPECIES<waste-form-general-mechanism-species>` in the waste form :ref:`MECHANISM<waste-form-general-mechanism>`.

   OPTION (optional)